 Butterfly tattoos are a popular design choice, and for good reason.
-Regarded as beautiful, delicate parts of nature the butterfly looks great paired with the body's natural form, no matter the placement.
-Plus, butterfly designs are easily personalized, allowing you to create a truly unique piece of ink.
-If you’d rather play up their intrinsic meanings instead, butterflies are known for symbolizing everything from freedom and transformation to beauty and “femininity.”
+Regarded as beautiful, delicate parts of nature, butterflies look great paired with the body's natural form, no matter the placement.
+Plus, these designs are easily personalized, allowing you to create a truly unique piece of ink.
+If you’d rather play up the creatures' intrinsic meanings instead, butterflies are known for symbolizing everything from freedom and transformation to delicate beauty.

 Whatever your reason for wanting a butterfly tattoo, the most important part is to be sure of what you want it to look like.
-If you’re still searching for that perfect something, here are 35 butterfly tattoo ideas that will help you design your next piece of ink.
+If you’re still searching for that perfect something, keep scrolling for 35 butterfly tattoo ideas that will help you design your next piece of ink.

 Knee Butterfly Tattoo